krane/action/README.md

 [Marketplace](https://github.com/marketplace/actions/krane)

 The Krane Github Action allows you to automate deployments using [Krane](https://krane.sh).
+You'll be able to continuously deliver updates when changes occur to your projects.

 Typically in your pipelines you'll have a _build image_ step and a _push image_ step.
 The last step ideally _auto-deploying_ your apps in that same pipeline.